How To Choose The Perfect Allotment Plot or Garden Site

 I’m not just thinking about how far from home the land might be.
 It’s also about where in the allotments it sits.
 Miles from the gate, in that damp corner isnt going to be a good choice.

 By aspect I mean the direction it faces.
 In the UK the best plots face south or south west.
 South east is also worthwhile.
 The reason is that they catch the sun.
-A steep northern slope may never get an sunshine and isnt going to help your plants.
+A steep northern slope may never get a sunshine and that isn’t going to help your plants.

 Another aspect consideration is the slope.
 A very gentle southwest slope is ideal as it catches the sun, warms up faster in spring and is likely tone well drained.